Kris Norris

-Kris Norris is the former lead guitarist for the heavy metal bands Scar the Martyr, Darkest Hour and the Canadian metalcore band Threat Signal.
+Kris Norris (born August 31, 1978) is an American musician.
+He is a former guitarist for heavy metal bands Scar the Martyr, Darkest Hour and Threat Signal.
 He is also known for his stints as touring guitarist for God Forbid and Straight Line Stitch.
 Kris released a solo record "Icons of the Illogical" with The Kris Norris Projekt on Magna Carta Records in early 2009.